Table of Contents

 Key Features of the Peters Projection

-• Rectangular grid: Lines of latitude and longitude form a rectangular grid, simplifying data overlays and comparisons.
+- Rectangular grid: Lines of latitude and longitude are straight and perpendicular, creating a simple rectangular coordinate system that facilitates data overlay and analysis.

-• Standard parallels: The projection uses standard parallels at 45° north and south, minimizing distortion in the mid-latitudes.
+- Standard parallels: The projection uses standard parallels at 45° north and south, where distortion is minimized, balancing accuracy in mid-latitudes.

-• Simplicity of construction: The mathematical transformation is relatively straightforward, making it easy to compute and implement in digital mapping.
+- Simplicity of mathematical construction: The underlying transformation is straightforward, enabling easy computation and integration in digital mapping environments.

 Comparison with Other Projections